Are you looking for Letter A activities for your students? Try this Letter A Sensory Bin!

 - Colored Card Stock (optional)

-Next, laminate the bushels and apples so your kids can use this activity over and over.
-Then, cut out all of the pieces.
+Then, laminate the bushels and apples and cut out all of the pieces.

 How To Use The Letter A Sensory Bin: